You can search for courses, events, people, and anything else.

 Sometimes, to reach your unlimited potential, all you really need is a break.
 And that’s exactly what we intend to give you.

 At Western, we recognise your potential.
 We offer a range of alternative entry pathways which take into account additional factors besides your academic results.

 All music applicants will need to apply through UAC or direct.

 You may either audition into the degree or submit qualifications for Band 4 HSC Music, AMEB theory qualifications or TAFE degrees.

-Entry by Interview, means your personal aptitude, professional experience, and educational qualifications are taken into consideration supported by a portfolio of works to showcase your creative work.
+Entry by Interview, means your personal aptitude, professional experience, and educational degrees are taken into consideration supported by a portfolio of works to showcase your creative work.
 After applicants have applied, they are required to book an interview.

 Design (Visual Communication)

 Entry by Interview, allows you to showcase your creative work.

 After applicants have applied for the Bachelor of Design (Visual Communication), they are required to book an interview.